gatsbyjs/gatsby/docs/docs/gatsby-repl.md

 ### `components`

 Returns a Map object with all of the components in your Gatsby environment (see [Mozilla Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) docs for more information on Map objects and how to use them).
-Propeties that get returned: `name`, `componentPath`, `id`, `query`, and `hash`.
+Propeties that get returned: `name`, `componentPath`, `query`, `pages`, and `isInBootstrap:`.

 Usage: `components`